kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Offline.md

 	note over KP: Plays the downloaded file

 {% endplantuml %}

+As mentioned above, the `entryConfig` object must include the `localContentId` that was used during registraion of the same asset.

 ## Download Location Guidelines
 Application developers are free to choose download locations, as allowed by the platform; however, Kaltura recommends